layeddie/elixir-templates/README.md

 end
 ```

-Then run `mix do deps.get, deps.compile` to install Nimble.Template.
+Then run `mix do deps.get, deps.compile` to install NimbleTemplate.

-*Note:* Nimble.Template is only working on a new project, applying Nimble.Template to an on-going project might not work as expected.
+*Note:* NimbleTemplate is only working on a new project, applying NimbleTemplate to an on-going project might not work as expected.

 ## Usage

 ```
-mix help nimble.template.gen # Print help
+mix help nimble_template.gen # Print help
-mix nimble.template.gen -v # Print the version
+mix nimble_template.gen -v # Print the version

 # Phoenix application
-mix nimble.template.gen --api # Apply the Phoenix API template mix nimble.template.gen --live # Apply the Phoenix LiveView template mix nimble.template.gen --web # Apply the Phoenix Web template
+mix nimble_template.gen --api # Apply the Phoenix API template mix nimble_template.gen --live # Apply the Phoenix LiveView template mix nimble_template.gen --web # Apply the Phoenix Web template

 # Non-Phoenix application
-mix nimble.template.gen --mix # Apply the Mix template
+mix nimble_template.gen --mix # Apply the Mix template
 ```
 ## Requirements

-Nimble.Template has been developed and actively tested with:
+NimbleTemplate has been developed and actively tested with:
 - Elixir 1.11.3
 - Erlang/OTP 23.2.1
 - Phoenix 1.5.7

-Running Nimble.Template currently requires:
+Running NimbleTemplate currently requires:
 - Elixir 1.11.3
 - Erlang/OTP 23.2.1
 - Phoenix 1.5.7

 ## Contributing

-We appreciate any contribution to Nimble.Template.
+We appreciate any contribution to NimbleTemplate.

 ### Test

-Nimble.Template is using Github Action, the workflow files are located under `.github/workflows/` folder, it's including the Template test and Variant test workflow.
+NimbleTemplate is using Github Action, the workflow files are located under `.github/workflows/` folder, it's including the Template test and Variant test workflow.

 #### 1/ Template test